-Sister chromatids are produced after DNA replication has occurred, and are therefore identical, they duplicate side by side.
+Sister chromatids are produced after DNA replication and are identical; they duplicate side by side.

-Humans have a total of 46 chromosomes, but there are only 22 homologous autosomal chromosome pairs.
-The extra 23 pair are the sex chromosomes, X and Y.
+Humans have 46 chromosomes, but there are only 22 homologous autosomal chromosome pairs.
+The extra 23 pairs are the sex chromosomes, X and Y.

-If this pair is made up of an X and Y chromosome, then the chromosome pair is not homologous because their size and genetic content differ greatly.
+If this pair is made up of an X and Y chromosome, then the chromosome pair is not homologous because their size and genetic content differ significantly.

-The 22 pairs of homologous chromosomes contain the same genes but encode different traits in their allelic forms, since one was inherited from the mother and the other from the father.
+The 22 homologous chromosomes contain the same genes but encode different traits in their allelic forms since one was inherited from the mother and the other from the father.

 So humans have two sets of homologous chromosomes in each cell, which means that humans are diploid organisms.

-Homologous chromosomes are important in the processes of meiosis and mitosis.
-They allow the recombination and random segregation of genetic material from the mother and father into new cells.
+Homologous chromosomes are essential in the processes of meiosis and mitosis.
+They allow the recombination and random segregation of genetic material into new cells from the mother and father.

 Meiosis is a round of two cell divisions that results in four haploid daughter cells that contain half the number of chromosomes as the parent cell.